"...even if someone were to prove to me that the truth

 all" that is spoken about so eloquently in the Gospel of Thomas, one would simply be foolish to opt for the lesser package.
-A no-brainer if you actually believe!
+A no-brainer if you actually understand and believe!

 [*] The title "Satan" is used in the earliest Gospel, Mark, and then